 What is terminal to terminal auto transport?

-Terminals are secured parking lots that offer to hold your vehicle while it waits to be shipped at the origin and or holds your vehicle at the destination until you are ready to get it.
+Terminals are secured parking lots that store your vehicle while it waits to be shipped at the origin and holds your vehicle for pick-up at the destination.

 What if I only need to use a terminal at one location?

-These are especially great if you don’t have anyone that can meet the driver at either end of the transport.
+This method is ideal if you don’t have someone that can meet the driver at either end of the transport.

 Is Terminal to Terminal shipping cheaper than door to door?

-Terminal to Terminal can cost a bit more.
-Years ago terminal to terminal used to be a more economical way of shipping a car and it would take a bit longer for the shipment to go from point A to B.
+Terminal to terminal can cost a bit more.
+Years ago, terminal to terminal was a more economical way of shipping, although it would take longer for the shipment to go from point A to B.

-Since door to door transport became the premier way ship since early 2000’s the tide started turning and all of the large terminal to terminal companies such as DAS have changed their business models.
+Since door to door transport became the industry standard, many of the large terminal to terminal companies such as DAS have changed their business models.
 Today, there are no terminal to terminal companies covering the entire United States.

 How much to Terminals Charge?

-Terminals charge anywhere from $15 per day to $35 per day depending on the location.
-Facilities near Inner cities usually cost more.
+Terminals charge from $15 to $35 per day, depending on location.
+Facilities near larger metropolitan areas usually cost more.

-If you think you need to use a terminal at either or both locations our agents can help you secure the right facility and find you the most cost effective solutions for anywhere in the United States.
+Should you need to use a terminal at either pick-up or delivery location, our agents find the right facility and the most cost-effective solution, anywhere in the United States.